oracle-livelabs/common/gitlab-workshop/compute/compute.md

     - Specify the Name of the VCN
     - Select the same Compartment for your VCN creation, that was created in the previous step
-    - Specify a VCN CIDR Block big enough to accomodate two subnets
+    - Specify a VCN CIDR Block big enough to accommodate two subnets
     - Specify the Public Subnet CIDR Block
     - Specify the Private Subnet CIDR Block
     - Ensure to check the DNS Resolution radio button for the naming resolution to be enabled in the VCN